corpnewt/EssentialsList/README.md

     cd EssentialsList
     chmod +x EssentialsList.command

-Then run with either `./Run.command` or by double-clicking *Run.command*
+Then run with either `./EssentialsList.command` or by double-clicking *EssentialsList.command*

 ***